goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering/index.md

 an argument may be a pointer to a specific (and potentially unknown!) struct.

 ## On Structures and Data Types

+Fundamentally, this game is just like any other C or C++ program.
+This means that internal to the game, many data objects are really just classes, which in turn got compiled down to a plain C `struct`.
+One of the key aspects of the ClientStructs project is that it leverages C#'s interoperability features to translate these C structs (either in part or in full) into usable C# structs - which then can make accessing certain aspects of memory far simpler.

+For cases where structures do not yet exist (or are not yet known), developers can fall back to using pointer math and various C# tricks (e.g. the `Marshal` methods) to read information out of the game's memory.
+Generally, though, developers are encouraged to just take the extra time to write out the struct to their ability.

 Structures are just C structures.
 We port them into C# sometimes, and we use layouts.
 Pointer math is also a thing.
 We use intptr/nint a lot.